FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Background

 \subsubsection{Foundation models}

-The transformer architecture was first introduced by Vaswami et al. (2017) in their seminal paper \emph{``Attention is all you need"}~\cite{vaswani2023attentionneed} for the task of language translation.
+The transformer architecture was first introduced by Vaswami et al. (2017) in their seminal paper \emph{``Attention is all you need''}~\cite{vaswani2023attentionneed} for the task of language translation.
 The introduced attention mechanism, combined with positional encoding, enables large-scale training and has since been widely adopted to build large language models such as GPT-4 \cite{openai2024gpt4technicalreport} and Llama \cite{touvron2023llamaopenefficientfoundation}.
-This architecture has also been applied to a variety of other domains, including recommendation systems \cite{sun2019bert4recsequentialrecommendationbidirectional,Liu_Yuan_csrec}, image classification and segmentation with Vision Transformer (ViT)-style backbones \cite{VIT, kirillov2023segmentanything, ramesh2021zero-shottexttoimagegeneration}, safety in medicine \cite{yang2024ensuringsafetytrustanalyzing}, and time-series forecasting \cite{zhou2021informerefficienttransformerlong, nie2023timeseriesworth64}.
+This architecture has also been applied to a variety of other domains, including recommendation systems \cite{sun2019bert4recsequentialrecommendationbidirectional,Liu_Yuan_csrec}, image classification and segmentation with Vision Transformer (ViT)-style backbones \cite{VIT, kirillov2023segmentanything, ramesh2021zeroshottexttoimagegeneration}, safety in medicine \cite{yang2024ensuringsafetytrustanalyzing}, and time-series forecasting \cite{zhou2021informerefficienttransformerlong, nie2023timeseriesworth64}.

 Through extensive pre-training, foundation models can adapt to downstream tasks with little or no additional training.
-Given these advances, the scientific computing community has also begun exploring the potential of leveraging such large models.
-Subramanian et al.~\cite{subramanian2024towards} studied how pretrained and fine-tuned foundation models perform across PDE tasks and showed that the models remain effective even out of distribution.
+Given these advances, the scientific computing community has also begun exploring the potential of leveraging such models.
+Subramanian et al.~\cite{subramanian2024towards} studied how pre-trained and fine-tuned foundation models perform across PDE tasks and showed that the models remain effective even for out-of-distribution PDEs.
 McCabe et al.~\cite{mccabe2023multiple} employed a transformer architecture to embed heterogeneous physical systems into a shared embedding space.
-In \cite{shen2024ups}, Shen et al. proposed a unified PDE solver using the Fourier Neural Operator (FNO)~\cite{li2021fourier} in 1D and 2D. on the other hand, Rahman et al.~\cite{rahman2024pretraining} introduced the Codomain Attention Neural Operator (CoDA-NO), which tokenizes functions with varying properties along the codomain.
+Shen et al.~\cite{shen2024ups} proposed a unified PDE solver using the Fourier Neural Operator (FNO)~\cite{li2021fourier} in 1D and 2D.
+On the other hand, Rahman et al.~\cite{rahman2024pretraining} introduced the Codomain Attention Neural Operator (CoDA-NO), which tokenizes functions with varying properties along the codomain.
 This work also builds upon a decoder-only transformer architecture as the backbone.
-When pretrained on various stochastic systems, we show that our model exhibits strong transfer capabilities to downstream tasks with minimal fine-tuning.
+We show that, when pre-trained on various stochastic systems, our model exhibits strong transfer capabilities to downstream tasks with minimal fine-tuning.